text-mask/text-mask/contributing.md

 After you've made some changes, send a PR!

-##### How about other framework integrations?

-They all work the same way.
-If instead of Angular 2, you're interested in, say, React, you would do
+##### What are the commands for all the framework components?

-`npm run react:dev`
+The pattern is like `npm run LIBRARY_NAME:dev`.
 Check out the scripts section of the root `package.json` to see the specific spellings.

 ##### How about running the code for the `core`?